Bleach and mold

 Will Bleach Solve Your Mold Problem?

 The answer to whether or not bleach will solve your mold problems is…sort of.
-Bleach will kill mold, and it is a simple and inexpensive way to get of rid of mold on non-porous surfaces.
+Bleach will not kill mold.
+But it can get of rid of mold on non-porous surfaces.
 The problem is that mold rarely only shows up on non-porous surfaces.
 Porous surfaces often have an environment that is more attractive.
+Bleach will only “bleach” the color of mold.
+It will not kill mold.

 If you are going to attempt to clean your mold problem with bleach, make sure the area is well-ventilated, wear gloves, and be thorough.
 You may want to wear eye protection to avoid splashes and burning from fumes.